-In addition to the Class Exemptions referred to above, an individual exemption may apply to the purchase, holding and secondary market sale of Class A Certificates by Plans, provided that certain specified conditions are met.
-In particular, the Department of Labor has issued individual administrative exemptions to the Underwriters which are substantially the same as the administrative exemption issued to The First Boston Corporation, Prohibited Transaction Exemption 89-90 (54 Fed.
+In addition to the Class Exemptions referred to above, an individual exemption may apply to the purchase, holding and secondary market sale of Class A-1 Certificates and Class A-2 Certificates by Plans, provided that certain specified conditions are met.
+In particular, the Department of Labor has issued individual administrative exemptions to the Underwriters which are substantially the same as the administrative exemptions issued to The First Boston Corporation, Prohibited Transaction Exemption 89-90 (54 Fed.
 Reg.
-42,597 (1989)), as amended (the "Underwriter Exemption").
+42,597 (1989)), as amended, and Morgan Stanley & Co.
+Incorporated, Prohibited Transaction Exemption 90-24 (55 Fed.
+Reg.
+20,548 (1990)), as amended (together, the "Underwriter Exemption").
 The Underwriter Exemption generally exempts from the application of certain, but not all, of the prohibited transaction provisions of Section 406 of ERISA and Section 4975 of the Code certain transactions relating to the initial purchase, holding and subsequent secondary market sale of pass through certificates which represent an interest in a trust that holds secured credit instruments that bear interest or are purchased at a discount in transactions by or between business entities (including equipment notes secured by leases) and certain other assets, provided that certain conditions set forth in the Underwriter Exemption are satisfied.